 Evaluate the risks and opportunities created by potential climate change in-migration to VT's critical infrastructure.

-Implement the recommendations from an AOT study evaluating road usage charges such as a flat fee, mileage-based fee and per kilowatt hour fee to replace the decline in state motor fuel taxes resulting from vehicle electrification.

 Communications and Transportation Infrastructure

 Expand broadband to support remote work and tele-services to reduce the impact of travel disruptions.

 Electric

 Deploy foundational informational and operational technology statewide to enable and optimize storage and other distributed energy resources (e.g., GridLogic, Virtual Peaker, other emerging distributed energy resource management systems, in particular those that are open-source to various technologies and vendors)